 OHFA will be accepting comments on these draft guidelines beginning April 16 through May 16, 2025.
 Comments may be submitted via e-mail to StateTaxCredits@ohiohome.org.
-Please do not combine comments related to these draft guidelines with other draft programmatic guidelines such as the PY2025 4% LIHTC with Bond Gap Financing (BGF) program.
+Please <a href="mailto:do not combine comments related to these draft guidelines with other draft programmatic guidelines such as the PY2025 4% LIHTC with Bond Gap Financing (BGF) program.